 Best Rates For Drivers With No Recent Accidents

 Your accident history is the most important factor that insurance companies consider when calculating your monthly premiums.
-Our research found that Geico has the lowest car insurance quotes in Florida for drivers who weren’t involved in a recent wreck.
+Our research found that State Farm has the lowest car insurance quotes in Florida for drivers who weren’t involved in a recent wreck.
 If you don’t fall into this category just yet, try to maintain a safe driving record for several consecutive years, and compare auto insurance quotes periodically to find out if you could save by switching to a different company.

 Best Rates For Teen Drivers

 Insurance companies consider teenagers to be more of a liability.
 The cost of insurance for a teen driver can vary wildly from one provider to the next, but our study determined that teens and young drivers in Florida should look at State Farm for low cost rates.
 Our estimates are based on the minimum required insurance coverage.

 You should never drink and drive, but we all make mistakes.
 If you do have a DUI conviction, you may already know that your insurance rates will most likely increase.